LachlanMatthews/HybridEncryption/README.md

 # HybridEncryption
 Python script that performs hybrid encryption and decryption to all .jpg files in a directory.
-Combines AES encryption/decryption on CBC mode (cipher block chaining) with RSA public key encryption/decryption to create a hybrid encryption/decryption script.
+It mixes AES encrpytion with cipher block chaining mode and RSA key pair encryption to create a hybrid encryption/decryption program.